scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 **Pass rate**: 13/15 (87%) vs baseline 40% in personal AWS accounts

 **Carlos's assessment**:
 > "This is a massive improvement.
 Session Manager alone eliminates my #1 security concern (SSH key leaks).
 CloudTrail gives me audit logs for compliance.
-The 2 failures are researcher education issues, not AWS IDE problems.
+The 2 failures are researcher education issues, not Lens problems.
 I recommend campus-wide rollout with security training."

 ### Qualitative Feedback

 **Researcher survey** (end of February):

-**Question**: "How satisfied are you with AWS IDE?"
+**Question**: "How satisfied are you with Lens?"

 | Response | Count | % |
 |----------|-------|---|